 Working as reference librarians in Australia's largest library we get enquiries about all sorts of things.
-Some ask about subjects and items that are unique and quite obscure, things that hold the interest of only a handfull of people.
+Some ask about subjects and items that are unique and obscure, things that hold the interest of only a handful of people.
 Sometimes we are asked questions where even the enquirer doesn't expect us to have an answer.

 The answer is yes, which surprises many people.

 You may think we are a research library full of academic literature and dense books with complicated titles on history and government stuff right?
 Well yes, but we have much more.
 Under the legal deposit program we aim to collect a copy of every published work created in Australia, and that includes things such as popular fiction, school annuals, gossip magazines, sheet music, telephone books, car manuals and more.

 The Library has a large collection of printed car service and repair manuals, owner handbooks and maintenance guides.
 Most of these would now be out of print and increasingly hard to find, but the car may still be on the road.
 They are available to view here in the Library building, or to be sent to a library near you to use via the interlibrary loan system.

 While we don't have every manual for every car, a quick search of our catalogue can tell if we hold the manual for your pride and joy.
 You can do this by entering the make and model of your car, as well as terms such as "automobile maintenance and repairs", "handbooks", or "manuals".